FarnooshKoleini/FarnooshKoleini.github.io/_pages/about.md

 [//]: # ()
 [//]: # (Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons]&#40;https://fontawesome.com/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)

-Farnoosh earned a B.Sc. in Chemistry at Sharif University of Technology, Iran.
-Farnoosh then conducted graduate research with Dr. Paul Gemperline as part of the dual M.Sc. degree in Chemistry and Computer Science program at East Carolina University, where she employed AI, machine learning techniques, and tensor decomposition methods to identify genes significantly associated with cancer susceptibility in humans.
-Now, Farnoosh is a computer science researcher in the Department of Computer Science at UNC Charlotte.
-She is exploring how AI techniques can revolutionize robotics and computer vision by enabling the monitoring of human movement disorders without the need for expensive motion capture laboratories (MoCap).
+Farnoosh is a computer science researcher in the Department of Computer Science at UNC Charlotte.
+She is exploring how AI techniques can revolutionize robotics and computer vision by enabling the monitoring of human movement disorders without the need for motion capture laboratories (MoCap).
+Before joining to UNC Charlote, Farnoosh conducted graduate research with Dr. Paul Gemperline as part of her masters program at East Carolina University, where she employed AI, machine learning techniques, and tensor decomposition methods to identify genes significantly associated with cancer susceptibility in humans.
 In her free time, Farnoosh enjoys hiking, tennis, photography, and spending time with her friends.
+\\
+\\
+Education:
+- M.Sc. in Chemistry & Computer Science (Dual Degree), East Carolina University
+- B.Sc. in Chemistry, Sharif University of Technology